kratisto/docs/pages/web_cloud/domains/domain_create_subdomains/guide.en-gb.md

 For example, *www.ovhcloud.com* is a subdomain of the domain name *ovhcloud.com*.

-You can create an infinite number of sub-domains from a single domain name.
+You can create an infinite number of subdomains from a single domain name.

 **Find out more about subdomains and how to create one with OVHcloud.**